 The gopher tortoise is listed as threatened by the FWC.
 Gopher tortoises require well-drained, sandy soils for burrowing and nest construction, with a generally open canopy and an abundance of herbaceous groundcover.
-Suitable gopher tortoise habitat was observed within the project site.
-No gopher tortoise burrows were observed during the field surveys; however, species-specific surveys for tortoises were not performed.
-A 100% gopher tortoise survey will occur in the project area, within 90 days of construction.
+Suitable gopher tortoise habitat was observed within the project site and multiple gopher tortoises and gopher tortoise burrows were observed during the field surveys; however, species-specific surveys for tortoises were not performed.
+A 100% gopher tortoise survey will be conducted in the project area within 90 days of construction.
 A relocation permit from FWC will be required if tortoises are present within 25 feet of any permanent or temporary construction area.
 No adverse effect is anticipated for the gopher tortoise.